xtfocus/khoailang/journal/next_thing.md

 So far we havnt' cover create catalogs.
 We should allow user to create their catalog from cards they have access to (shared or own).
 To create a catalog, simply enter a form:
 - Catalog's name: type in
 - Target Language: drop down select
 - Add flashcards to it.
 Here they can use a dropdown to browse accessible flashcards (cards they have access to and belong to the target language).
-They can also use a magic button to select suitable flashcards from the accessible ones.
 Then clicking confirm.

 Must Enforce word uniqueness in catalog.
 If violated, warning user and recommend deselecting that word/flashcard.
 Each catalog might have a lot of flashcards (up to 250), so the UI design must takes this into consideration.